• Skip to primary navigation

 Instructions

-• Toss together the chickpeas, olives, sun-dried tomatoes and garlic.
+• Toss the chickpeas, olives, red onions, sun-dried tomatoes, and garlic in a large bowl.

 Reader Interactions